 Networking and a culture manager pay off quickly

-Everywhere in the Company Initiatives are now being created in which employees network with one another across departments and across hierarchical boundaries.
-This can make work more agile, efficient, productive and enjoyable, and motivation and engagement grow.
-For those who want great things from their people do not need them listless and in the red, but at their best.
+Everywhere in the company there are now initiatives in which the employees network across departments and across hierarchical boundaries.
+As a result, the work can be done in a more agile, efficient, productive and pleasant manner, and motivation and commitment grow.
+Because if you want big things from your people, you don't need them listlessly and in the red, but in top shape.

 Uncomplicated cross-connections also serve the interests of the customers.
 In this way, progressive companies organize themselves interdisciplinarily around customer projects: the developer, the designer, the production, the marketing, the sales, the logistics, the customer service and whoever else is important act as a team autonomously on common tasks, so that the whole thing looks like a cast works.